ABOUT US

 FREQUENTLY ASKED QUESTIONS

 AIDNW trained volunteers greet released immigrants at the Welcome Center RV just outside the NWIPC release gate.
-Volunteers provide snacks, beverages, backpacks, and clothing as needed; they charge their phones to connect with their family or sponsors; then they arrange their travel by air or land, transporting them to the airport, bus or train stations.
-Closeby relatives can also arrive to pick them up.
+Volunteers provide snacks, beverages, backpacks, and clothing as needed; they charge releasee’s phones to connect with their family or sponsors; then volunteers help arrange their travel by air or land, transporting them to the airport, bus or train stations.
+Nearby relatives can also arrive to pick them up.

 Phones are available inside the NWIPC, but it costs money to make a call.
 Detained immigrants can call the AIDNW Hotline to request phone funds to contact family, friends, or legal help.
-AIDNW can provide up to $20 in phone funds each month on a first come, first served basis.
+AIDNW can provide phone cards in $20 denominations for up to one hundred detainees each month.

 Yes, your donation to AIDNW is tax deductible as allowed by law.
 Advocates for Immigrants in Detention Northwest is a nonprofit, tax exempt charitable organization (EIN # 27-1031009) under Section 501(c)(3) of the Internal Revenue Code.